Home Christ Family Mission Links Downloads Contact

 2. If you are a leader in the community join with leaders of other Christian communities to share the stories of your respective communities, to learn from one another and pray for one another in the process of seeking renewal, personally and for the communities you serve.

-3. In addition, some communities have found it helpful to interact with members of their community around these purposeful questions in the process of re-evaluation and growth:
+3. Some communities have found it helpful to interact with their members periodically around purposeful questions to help in the process of re-evaluation and growth:

-• Where do you see God active in your life?
+• Where do you see God most active in your life?

 • Where would you like to see Christ working in your life in the next six to twelve months?